avenirs-esr/avenirs-dsav/src/components/cards/AvCard/AvCard.md

 | `footer` | Slot to add a footer to the card. |
 | `default` | Default slot for additional card content. |

+## 🚀 Storybook demos

+You can find examples of use and demo of the component on its dedicated [Storybook page](https://avenirs-esr.github.io/avenirs-dsav/storybook/?path=/docs/components-cards-avcard--docs).

 ## 💡 Examples of use

 ```vue